minhhienvo368/DL-wine-quality/README.md

 ## Project aims:
-This project is about the wine quality prediction by applying Neural Network - a deep learning technique.
+This project is about the wine quality prediction adopting Neural Network model - a deep learning technique.

 The main aim of the project is to create a AI system that can predict the quality of a wine.
 In order to do that, first, I will get the data provided by customer in the folder "additional_resources/datasets/Wine Quality/wine.csv";